Kinin-Code-Offical/cloudsqlctl/docs/commands.md

 Upgrade cloudsqlctl to the latest version

 Options:
   --check-only         Only check for updates, do not download or install --no-install         Download only, do not install --asset <mode>       Asset type to download (auto, installer, exe) (default:
                        "auto")
   --dir <path>         Download directory (default:
                        "<USER_HOME>\\AppData\\Local\\CloudSQLCTL\\downloads\\updates")
-  --force         Force update even if version is same or older --no-silent     Run installer in interactive mode (installer only) --no-elevate    Do not attempt to elevate privileges (installer only) --json          Output status in JSON format
+  --force              Force update even if version is same or older --no-silent          Run installer in interactive mode (installer only) --no-elevate         Do not attempt to elevate privileges (installer only) --channel <channel>  Update channel (stable or beta) --version <version>  Install a specific version (e.g. 0.4.14 or v0.4.14) --pin <version>      Pin to a specific version for future upgrades --unpin              Clear pinned version
-  -h, --help      display help for command
+  --json               Output status in JSON format -h, --help           display help for command
 ```

 ### support